 Your automobile's cooling system is a type of heat exchanger that transfers heat from the warm coolant that streams through it to the air blown by the fan.
-The cooling system is generally made from lightweight aluminum, which is flattened into sheets and curved into a tube.
+The cooling system maintains the engine temperature for peak performance, preventing overheating and even heating the vehicle cabin.
 If your cooling system stops working or wears out, it can make for an uncomfortable driving experience.
 If you feel that your car or truck is overheating, you can come to Brach's Auto Center in Chicago for a cooling system service today.

-Brach's Auto Center's owner Gary Brach only hires the best for their shop, and our Expert technicians are all very familiar with your vehicle's cooling system.
-Whether you're looking for cooling system repair for your BMW, Chevrolet, Dodge, or Ford, most cooling systems work in the same way.
+Brach's Auto Center's owner Tom Beaulieu only hires the best for their shop, and our Expert technicians are all very familiar with your vehicle's cooling system.
+Whether you're looking for cooling system repair for your BMW, Chevrolet, Dodge, or Ford, you can count on us!
+Most cooling systems work in the same way.
 Warm coolant, or antifreeze, streams into the aluminum cooling system and cools the liquid down.
-The automobile's fan aids in cooling the hot coolant down, and helps the liquid go down to the engine.
+The automobile's radiator and fan aids in cooling the hot coolant down and helps the liquid go down to the engine.
 This cycle repeats as you drive to keep your engine from overheating.
-Cooling systems, in some cases, consist of a turbulator, or a fin that increases the turbulence of the coolant going through the cooling system.
+Cooling systems, in most cases, consist of a radiator, which contains a fin that increases the turbulence of the coolant going through the cooling system.
 Creating turbulence means that even more of the coolant liquid will be exposed to the tube, therefore eliminating even more heat and cooling down the fluid much faster.

 Here are some indicators that your car might need a cooling system service: